MikevPeeren/MikevPeeren/README.md

 ## About me

-My name is Mike van Peeren and I am driven by a passion for creating impactful applications with a social footprint, I aim to deliver results through meaningful work.
+I am driven by a passion for creating impactful applications with a social footprint, I aim to deliver results through meaningful work.
 My journey is fueled by a sense of purpose, and I'm eager to take on greater responsibilities, lead teams, and inspire others.
 I stay current with industry innovations, constantly learning from peers, and I believe in fostering growth and success for the teams I lead.

 ## 👨🏻‍💻 Tech Stack